Shahedrazavi/coding-samples/README.md

-Coding samples for predoctoral program applications showcasing my work in R, Python, and Stata..
+Coding samples for applications showcasing my work in R, Python, and Stata..